Agentar-Scale-SQL: Advancing Text-to-SQL through Orchestrated Test-Time Scaling: Experiments

 \subsection{Main Results (RQ1)}

-As presented in Table \ref{table:main_bird}, our Agentar-Scale-SQL framework establishes a new state-of-the-art (SOTA) on the BIRD benchmark, achieving 81.67\% execution accuracy (EX) and 77.00\% R-VES on the test set.
+As presented in Table \ref{table:main_bird}, our Agentar-Scale-SQL framework establishes a new SOTA on the BIRD benchmark, achieving 81.67\% execution accuracy (EX) and 77.00\% R-VES on the test set.
 This result surpasses the prior SOTA (AskData + GPT-4o) by 0.79\% in test EX.
+It is worth noting that these approaches employ powerful models, such as Gemini 2.5 Pro and Claude 4.

-Notably, the performance gain is even more pronounced when compared to single-trained models; Agentar-Scale-SQL outperforms the strongest single model (Databricks RLVR 32B) by a substantial 5.99\% in test EX.
+Notably, the performance gain is even more pronounced when compared to single-trained models; Agentar-Scale-SQL outperforms the strongest single model (Gemini-SQL) by a substantial 5.54\% in test EX.
 These results empirically validate the effectiveness of our orchestrated scaling strategy.